 The IRS is clear that when you donate crypto to a registered charitable organization - you won't realize a capital gain or loss, so you won't pay Capital Gains Tax.

 You can even claim charitable donations as a tax deduction.
 Your charitable contribution deduction will be the fair market value of the crypto on the day you donated it.

 However, in the United States, check a charity's 501(c)3 status with the IRS' exempt organization database.
 A charity must have 501(c)3 status if you plan to deduct your donation on your federal taxes.
 If you're donating more than $500, you'll need to fill out Form 8283 when filing your crypto taxes.
 As well as this, the IRS is clear that if you're donating more than $5,000 in crypto - you'll need a qualified appraisal in order to apply a deduction.

 However, the Income Tax benefits of non-cash donations differ to the tax benefits of cash donations and any donations of crypto will be considered non-cash donations, including stablecoins.

 If you donate cash to a qualified organization, you can deduct the full value of the donation up to 60% of your adjusted gross income (AGI).
 Any unused amounts can be carried forward to the following 5 tax years.

 If you donate property, you can deduct between 20% and 50% of your adjusted gross income - the amount depends on the type of organization.

 For 2021, there was an enhanced deduction available of up to 100% of AGI for cash donations to qualifying organizations.
-This was a temporary measure as part of the CARES act; the standard deduction rules applied again from 2022.
+This was a temporary measure as part of the CARES Act; the standard deduction rules applied again in 2022.